Shrink/Reduce/Resize LVM Physical Volume on Xubuntu 14.04 Trusty LTS

 swapon /dev/my-vg/my-swap_1 && exit

-Then You Can Finally, ReBoot into an Xubuntu LVM System with some FREE Space ;)
+Then you Can Finally, ReBoot into an Xubuntu LVM System with some FREE Space ;)